bnnm/wwiser/doc/EDITOR.md

 - editor divides audio into these:
   - audio devices: audio bus can be routed to these (standard output, no output, controller audio, etc)
   - master-mixer hierarchy: buses go here
-  - action-mixer hierarchy: "sound engine" objects go here
+  - action-mixer hierarchy: "sound engine" objects go here (actor-mixers, akswitch, aksound, etc)
   - interactive music hierarchy: "music engine" objects go here
 - playable sound/music objects apply config from its own hierarchy
 - playable audio objects go through 1 main bus or N aux-bus, applying certain params and config
+- hierarchies are just a way to organize objects; playable objects don't depend on this
+  - event > aksound is possible, even if aksound if children of other object or is at the top of the hierarchy

 ## files
 - you can import audio (.wav) into a project and use freely as is